mo-rahimi/Big-Data-Analysis-using-Apache-Hadoop-and-Apache-Pig/README.md

-# Analysis of UK Accident Data using Hadoop and Pig environment
+# Analysis of UK Accident Data using Apache Hadoop and Apache Pig
 ## Description
 • Based on the statistics data around 1.3 million people are being killed yearly in road accidents and around 40 million people are being injured or experienced disability due to an accident.
 • Regarding the considerable economic losses that might happen to individuals, their families, and to nations in road accidents, figuring out the major reasoning of road crashes and finding out the solutions to decrease these losses is a vital task to do.